jhoward321/Custom-OS/README.md

 # ECE 391 MP3 - Operating System

 This repository was our final project for ECE 391 during the Fall 2015 semester at the University of Illinois.
+Project requirements can be found in the [included pdf file](ProjectRequirements.pdf).

-ECE391 MP3 - Package contents
+## Package contents
 ================================

 createfs